gpmilliken/gpmilliken/README.md

 - 👋 Hi, I’m @gpmilliken
-- 👀 I’m interested in SaaS applications, SQL, relational databases, AWS, DCIM, CMDB, Data Destruction, Monitoring, IT Infrastructure and Outages
+- 👀 I’m interested in Cloud native SaaS applications, SQL, CMDB and Outage Avoidance
-- 🌱 I’m currently learning AWS Lambda, Boto3, SAM
+- 🌱 I’m currently learning AWS Lambda, Boto3, PowerShell
 - 💞️ I’m looking to collaborate on all the above topics
-- 📫 How to reach me ...
+- 📫 How to reach me ... you already know...

 <!---
 gpmilliken/gpmilliken is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.